textanalyticsman/textanalyticsman.github.io/_posts/2019-01-28-NetworkFromTextClusteringEntities.markdown

 ---
 # Introduction

-Before getting into this post I want to say that for me programming is like an art, it is a beautiful form to make real the things I can imagine, it is a way to release my dreams and my creativity and this is why I cannot work as a programmer; because this is beyond schedules and commercial pressures, this part of the search.
+*Before getting into this post I want to say that for me programming is an art, it is a beautiful form to make real the things I can imagine, it is a way to release my dreams and my creativity and this is why I cannot work as a programmer; because this is beyond schedules and commercial pressures, this is part of the search.*

 The [previous post](/social_network_analysis/NetworkFromTextFixingEntities/) was about using the [software](https://github.com/textanalyticsman/extractnetworksfromtext) to fix miss-classified entities.
 Thus, so far we have covered the extraction and the classification of entities as was mentioned on the [first post](/social_network_analysis/GneratingANetworkFromText/).
 Thus, this post is about the next problem to be solved after recognizing and classifying entities; the normalization of entities.